fbpx

 You find this article helpful?
 Don’t be a stranger and drop me a comment below!

-Tutorial: Jade Bases
+Basing: Jade Bases

 Welcome to Painting Jade Bases tutorial.
 Here I will take you on a Step-by-step trip through the process of painting jade Sci-Fi bases the same way as seen at: Gallery: Aleph S.S.S.